anton-k/handle-pattern-servant-app/README.md

 So we notice that DI in Haskell is just a currying.

 Why do we go with records and not with type classes?
 Because they are more flexible.
-We can store them as a value, pass to a function, transform with a function, keep in collection and even in mutable refs and they are not tied to particular type that is instance of the type class.
+We can store them as a value, pass to the function, transform with the function, keep in collection and even in mutable refs and they are not tied to particular type that is instance of the type class.

 Using records can be somewhat cumbersome with polymorphic functions as generic parameters